Luligu/matterbridge-test/README.md

 ---

-This a bad plugin to test matterbridge.
+This is a bad plugin to test matterbridge.

 Internal use only!